psycopg/psycopg/docs/advanced/async.rst

     # got this: Notify(channel='mychan', payload='hey', pid=961823)
     # (1,)

-If you need to use the connection to handle :sql:`NOTIFY` in a timely manner you can combine the two methods.
+It's possible to combine the two methods.
+Which allows you to use the generator to receive notifications as soon as possible.
+But you won't be losing notifications while performing connection operations in the handler.

 .. code:: python